 Curro's remuneration strategy promotes a balance in attracting, motivating and retaining human capital through competitive practices while creating shareholder value.
-The board has opted to delegate to the remuneration committee the oversight role to ensure that Curro remunerates fairly, responsibly and transparently.
-In this regard, this remuneration committee has approved a remuneration policy with appropriate processes for the setting and approving of remuneration and an implementation report.
+The board has opted to delegate to the remuneration and nominations committee the oversight role to ensure that Curro remunerates fairly, responsibly and transparently.
+In this regard, the remuneration and nominations committee has approved a remuneration policy with appropriate processes for the setting and approving of remuneration and an implementation report.
 The board's input is sought on strategic matters as it relates to remuneration when the Company's strategy discussions take place annually and when budgets are approved.

-The board has opted not to apply King IVTM as it relates to remuneration governance in the following areas:
+The board has opted not to apply King IV[TM] as it relates to remuneration governance in the following areas: